The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Pure quantum gravity in the one-loop approximation

 and:

 This heat kernel fulfills the following important relation:

 by (\ref{ghost}).
 An analogous relation holds for the graviton heat kernel.

 One should notice the square root of the gauge parameter $\alpha$ in (\ref{roxolaner}).
-Formally this dependence on $\alpha$ can be removed by a rescaling of the integration variable $\tau$.
+Formally this dependence on $\alpha$ can, as mentioned above, be removed by a rescaling of the integration variable $\tau$.
 When a lower cut-off is introduced in the integral, however, the quartic and quadratic divergences will depend on $\alpha$.

 The dependence of the heat kernel $h^\alpha_{\mu \nu, \xi'\eta'}(x,x';\tau)$ on the gauge parameter $\alpha$ is next determined.
 First it is shown that the heat kernel obeys a Ward identity.
+Heat kernel Ward identities were considered previously in \cite{vanNieuw}, \cite{NKN}.
 From (\ref{exquisite}) follows:

 with the solution:

 From (\ref{exquisite}) also follows a differential equation for the function $\alpha \frac{\partial}{\partial \alpha} h^\alpha _{\mu \nu,\xi' \eta'}(x,x';\tau)$:

 This equation is solved in the same way as (\ref{Dettmers}); the result is: